 - St Mary's takes a whole school approach to safeguarding so that safeguarding and child protection underpin all policy and procedure development, and all staff foster an honest, open, caring and supportive ethos. - The aim of the Safeguarding Policy at St Mary's is to safeguard and promote the welfare, health and wellbeing (physical and mental), and safety, including online, of the pupils at St Mary's School Ascot. - The welfare of the pupils is of paramount importance and the approach taken is always in the best interests of the pupil.
-We uphold a stance of zero tolerance of any kind of abuse, including peer-on-peer abuse of any kind and are committed to being vigilant at all times. - St Mary's has a transparent culture and is a 'telling' school where expected standards of behaviour for all are widely communicated, poor behaviour is reported and challenged and policies, procedures, interventions and sanctions are applied consistently and proportionately. - Pupils with health conditions, disabilities or special educational needs may be particularly vulnerable and warrant special care and attention. - As a full boarding school we fully recognise and are committed to the responsibility we have under section 87(1) of the Children Act 1989 to safeguard and promote the welfare of each pupil and to protect and support them in all academic and co-curricular pursuits and in all boarding situations.
+We uphold a stance of zero tolerance of any kind of abuse, including peer-on-peer abuse of any kind and are committed to being vigilant at all times. - St Mary's has a transparent culture and is a 'telling' school where expected standards of behaviour for all are widely communicated, poor behaviour is reported and challenged and policies, procedures, interventions and sanctions are applied consistently and proportionately. - Pupils with health conditions, disabilities or special educational needs may be particularly vulnerable, suffer communication barriers and have indicators masked by their condition, and therefore warrant special care and attention. - As a full boarding school we fully recognise and are committed to the responsibility we have under section 87(1) of the Children Act 1989 to safeguard and promote the welfare of each pupil and to protect and support them in all academic and co-curricular pursuits and in all boarding situations.

-Location: St Mary's School Ascot\Sch ool Handbook\Safeguard ing\Safeguarding Policy 4 12a Page: 2 of 32 Last Reviewed: September 2021 Next Review: August 2022 Author/Lead: Pastoral D Deputy Head
+Location: St Mary's School Ascot\Sch ool Handbook\Safeguar ding\Safeguarding Policy 112a Page: 2 of 32 Last Reviewed: September 2021 Next Review: August 2022 Author/Lead: Pastoral D Deputy Head

-• Safeguarding is the responsibility of all staff; all Governors, teaching, residential, pastoral, support, selfemployed peripatetic and ancillary staff, and all other adults working at the School receive regular training and updates and are required to understand and be familiar with the information and procedures described in this policy.
+Safeguarding is the responsibility of all staff; all Governors, teaching, residential, pastoral, support, selfemployed peripatetic and ancillary staff, and all other adults working at the School receive regular training and updates and are required to understand and be familiar with the information and procedures described in this policy.